amplify-education/asiaq_test/README.md

     disco_ssm.py update-documents --no-wait

-The `update-documents` command also accepts the `--dry-run` flag, which causes the command display the changes that would have been applied to AWS if the flag was not specified.
+The `update-documents` command also accepts the `--dry-run` flag, which causes the command to display the changes that would have been applied to AWS if the flag was not specified.

     disco_ssm.py update-documents --dry-run